-An agreement with New Zealand will bring economic benefits to air carriers, airports, passengers, the tourism industry and the wider economy both within the EU and in New Zealand.
+The EU-New Zealand negotiations on a comprehensive air transport agreement aim at a reciprocal opening of market access within a framework that ensures fair competition and high standards of safety, security and environmental protection.
+The agreement will bring economic benefits to air carriers, airports, passengers, the tourism industry and the wider economy both within the EU and in New Zealand.